hold·back (noun) A hidden payment manufacturers make to dealers on every vehicle sold. You were never supposed to know about it. That’s the point.

 Written brief you keep?
 Data PDF only No ✓ Full written brief & checklist

 Used vehicle advisory?
-No — new vehicles only Limited ✓ Full — all purchase types
+No, new vehicles only Limited ✓ Full, all purchase types

 Based on publicly available information including corporate financial filings, Trustpilot consumer reviews, and service terms from Canadian automotive platforms, March 2026.
+In a 2025 CBC Marketplace investigation, 6 of 15 GTA dealerships tested were found to be charging fees above the advertised vehicle price, in violation of Ontario consumer protection rules.

 Straight Answers